 A blog is like a gillnet

 The other night, I was watching Alone, that reality show where people try to survive in the remote wilderness, alone, for as long as possible.
 Contestants are dropped into the silence of nature, surrounded by cold lakes, tall trees, and the pressing need to eat.
-Beyond ample camera gear and memory cards, each player is given a satellite radio they can use to “tap out.”
-The last person to give up wins.

 One thing that stood out to me: the gillnets.
 Folks spend countless hours crafting these handmade nets, tying them to long poles, and setting them out into still water, desperately hoping for a fish.
-A diamond-web of hope.
 They check back later and celebrate if something’s caught.
 These small wins are intensely radiant; you can feel it through the screen.
 As I sip my beer from the comfort of my couch, I cheer with them: fish dinner tonight!

 I’ve kept thinking about those gillnets, how they’re designed: the size of the openings tuned for different fish, for different waters, built from experience and instinct.
 Moving with that idea, it hit me: writing a blog is kind of like setting a gillnet.